 So how can you tell if your emails are actually being delivered?

-Unfortunately, knowing if your emails are going to spam is more complicated than looking at the delivery rate in your marketing automation platform.
+Unfortunately, knowing if your companies emails are going to spam is more complicated than looking at the delivery rate in your marketing automation platform.
 An email can be “successfully delivered” to spam.

 There’s a big difference between the “delivery rate” report in most email marketing programs and “email deliverability.”
 The delivery rate essentially is the number of emails that made it to the digital post office.
 I’ve seen many brands that have reported email delivery rates of 99%+ but still see their welcome emails to new subscribers going to spam.